zackurben/develop.allplayers.com/_posts/2011-7-1-webhooks.markdown

-user_updates_group | Triggered when a sub group has its settings edited. user_deletes_group | Triggered when an admin deletes the Group. user_adds_role | Triggered when a user is assigned a role within a sub group (eg. A user registers for a position in a group.) user_removes_role | Triggered when a user has an attached role removed from its account (eg. A admin removes a role from a member within the group). user_adds_submission |Triggered when a user registers for a role and the role has a webform.
-When the webform is filled out and submitted along with the users registration, the user_adds_submission webhook gets called.
+user_updates_group | Triggered when a sub group has its settings edited. user_deletes_group | Triggered when an admin deletes the Group. user_adds_role | Triggered when a user is assigned a role within a sub group (eg. A user registers for a position in a group.) user_removes_role | Triggered when a user has an attached role removed from its account (eg. An admin removes a role from a member within the group). user_adds_submission | Triggered when a user registers for a role with a webform. **Note:** The user_adds_submission webhook is separate from user_adds_role.

 ### Webhook Templates